AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

   - Imperative Security: services.js handlers (e.g., onModify) validate business rules.
   - Defense in Depth: Combined CDS annotations and JavaScript logic prevent bypasses.

 ## 📌 6.
-Summary:
+Summary

-In these exercises, you have learned how to:
+In these exercises, you have learned how to
   - Mitigate Vertical Privilege Escalation by explicitly defining admin-only operations in @restrict rules.
   - Leverage CAP’s Role-Based Access Control (RBAC) to separate support and admin tasks.
   - Combine Declarative and Imperative Security for comprehensive protection: